Tress Way

 Tressler William Way (born April 18, 1990) is an American professional football punter for the Washington Commanders of the National Football League (NFL).
 He played college football for the Oklahoma Sooners and signed with the Chicago Bears as an undrafted free agent in 2013.
-Way joined the Commanders the following year, making two Pro Bowls and earning second-team All-Pro honors in 2019 and becoming the franchise's leader in punting yards.
+Way joined the Commanders the following year, making three Pro Bowls and earning second-team All-Pro honors in 2019 and becoming the franchise's leader in punting yards.
 Way punts left-footed, a relative rarity in the NFL.

 Early life and college career

 Way was born on April 18, 1990, in Tulsa, Oklahoma.
 He graduated from Tulsa's Union High School in 2008.
 Way attended the University of Oklahoma and redshirted his freshman season with the Oklahoma Sooners football team.
 Way switched to punter after a stint at kicker.
 Way completed his bachelor's degree at Oklahoma in interdisciplinary studies in December 2012.